raq929/sacred_harp_search_backend/README.md

 - Active Record Objects: I learned a lot about how they work.

 ## Things I'd like to add
-- more comprehensive minutes parser - able to interperet the minutes format and interpret it
+- more comprehensive minutes parser - able to identify the minutes format and interpret it
 - serializers: I kind of wrote my own for this project, because I didn't fully understand what they are capable of.
 I'd like to learn more about them and use them more.
 - Searching: I'd like to be able to search the database for partial strings and return options.
 - debug the function for parsing Denson book minutes